 - Office of Medicare Hearings and Appeals (OMHA)

 - Office of the National Coordinator for Health Information Technology (ONC)

-In FY 2019, AHRQ’s activities will be consolidated within NIH as the National Institute for Research Safety and Quality.
+1 The FY 2020 Budget proposes to consolidate AHRQ’s activities within NIH as the National Institute for Research Safety and Quality.